graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 header.

-If an `Accept` header is provided, the server MUST respect the given `Accept` header and attempt to encode the response in the highest priority supported media type listed.
+If an `Accept` header is provided, the server MUST respect the given `Accept` header and attempt to encode the response in the highest priority media type listed that is supported by the server.

 In alignment with the
 [HTTP 1.1 Accept](https://tools.ietf.org/html/rfc7231#section-5.3.2)